Eaton Canyon is a nice shady canyon with a well-marked trail that leads to a 40-foot waterfall.

-The trail itself is considered an easy trail due to distance and elevation gain, but it does have some difficult areas that make this hike a little more adventurous than other easy hikes.
+The trail itself is considered an easy trail due to distance and elevation gain, but it does have some difficult areas that make this hike a little more adventurous.
 Expect to climb some steep inclines, go rock hopping and cross the stream several times before you reach the beautiful waterfall.

 Local Tip: If the main parking lot is full, take a small side road to a dirt overflow parking area.